These beauty advent calendars are reduced for Black Friday

 If you often find yourself lost to the TikTok algorithm in an endless cycle of beauty unboxings, chances are you’ve been tempted by this year’s haul of the best beauty advent calendars.
 But it can be hard to justify spending between £200 and £300 on beauty alone, which is why the Black Friday sales are a great opportunity to secure a saving that makes the investment worthwhile.

-While many advent calendars for 2025 have sold out – including Space NK’s and Harrods’ beauty bounties – there are still plenty of options, with some even being discounted for Black Friday.
-In fact, one of my favourites – the Harvey Nichols beauty advent calendar has been reduced from £250 down to £175.
+While many advent calendars for 2025 have sold out – including Space NK’s and Harrods’ beauty bounties – there are still plenty of options, with some even receiving major discounts for Black Friday.
+In fact, one of my favourites – the Mac beauty advent calendar has been reduced from £195 down to £146.

 If you fancy yourself a slice of that saving (or the multiple others I’ve tracked down), scroll on for my hand-picked selection of the best beauty advent calendar deals.
 Plus, if you’re looking for more widespread deals on skincare and make-up, I’m constantly updating my mammoth guide to the best Black Friday beauty deals – so have a look if you’re after discounted hair dryers, reduced airwraps and more.